EgeSayinbas/Loot_or_Boot/README.md

 This repository contains an ongoing multiplayer tabletop card game project developed in Unity using Netcode for GameObjects (NGO).

-The core goal of the project is to translate a real-world team-based card game experience into a networked 3D digital environment, preserving player interaction, signaling, and spatial awareness.
+The core goal of the project is to translate a real world team based card game experience into a networked 3D digital environment, preserving player interaction, signaling, and spatial awareness.

 🎯 Project Vision

-The game focuses on non-verbal player communication in a multiplayer card game setting.
+The game focuses on non verbal player communication in a multiplayer card game setting.
 Players sit around a virtual table and interact through:

 Eye direction & head movement